About St. Patrick High School

 We are very proud of our high school!
 Portland St. Patrick is the only high school in the diocese which is fully supported by a single parish.
 Our students consistently score the highest of any other school in the area on standardized testing; 100% of our students graduate and over 98% of them go on to college.

-- 13 were recognized as CMAC Scholar Athletes meaning they had at least a 3.4 GPA and lettered in at least two sports, one of which was in their senior year.
+- 17 were recognized as CMAC Scholar Athletes, meaning they had at least a 3.4 GPA and lettered in at least two sports, one of which was in their senior year.

-- One has signed a National Letter of Intent to participate in college softball Franciscan University of Steubenville.
+- Two have signed a National Letter of Intent to participate in college volleyball.

-- 10 are graduating with honors (3.79 GPA or higher) with seven of those having a weighted 4.0 GPA or higher.
-24 have a GPA of 3.0 or higher.
+- Twelve are graduating with honors (3.79 GPA or higher) with six having a weighted 4.0 GPA or higher.
+Twenty-three have a GPA of 3.5 or higher.

 Bus transportation is provided by Portland Public Schools.
-If you have question, please contact the bus garage at 647-2993.
+If you have questions, please contact the bus garage at 647-2993.

-High school students who will be riding the bus should contact the bus garage to notify them and make arrangements.
+High school students who will be riding the bus should contact the bus garage to make arrangements.

 Each child has their own computerized lunch account.
-Cash or checks may be applied at any time to this account.
+(Meal Magic Family Portal) Cash or checks may be applied at any time to this account.
 Please make checks out to Portland Food Service (PFS).
-Elementary please send money in a clearly marked envelope to your classroom teacher.
-Middle/high school students SHOULD bring their money to the cafeteria.
+Middle/high school students should bring their money to the cafeteria.

 Absence Reporting Procedures

-- Students who must leave school early are to obtain a pass from the office prior to the start of school.
+- Students who must leave school early must obtain a pass from the office prior to the start of school.
 Parents must provide written request, stating the reason for early dismissal before the office staff will issue a pass.
 Students who leave for an appointment and return before the end of the regular school day must report to the office upon return.
 Information regarding early departure and time of return will appear on the daily attendance log provided to teachers.
-When entering or leaving the building at other than regular times, students are to come to the office and sign in/out.
+When entering or leaving the building at other than regular times, students must sign in and out in the office.

 - We do encourage parents/guardians to arrange their vacations so they do not interfere with the regular school calendar.